josermarinr/svg-export/README.md

 ## [demo repo](https://github.com/josermarinr/demo-export-svg)
 ## motivation

-Many library utilise html2canvas & canvg to transform and export svg,  this library work without other dependencies and its more light and more performance
+Many libraries utilize html2canvas & canvg to transform and export SVG.
+This library work without other dependencies, and it's more light and more performance.

 ## easy to use

-this library it's very easy to implementing, you need install with
+this library's very easy to implement, you need to install it with

 `npm i svg-in-png`

-then you can simple use like
+then you can simply use like

 ``` ts
 svgExport({